-Question from Troy W.: I have a two year old laptop running Windows 7 that has a broken screen (it’s completely smashed because my sister sat on it lol).
+Question from Troy: I have a three year old laptop that has a broken screen.

-Rick’s answer: Troy, you should indeed be able to copy the files off of your damaged laptop.
-Here are a couple of options:
+Rick’s answer: Troy, I think you should indeed be able to save the files from your damaged laptop.
+Here are a few options for you to consider:

 1 – Even though the screen is unusable, the laptop itself might still boot up just fine.